Akram-m-Ahmad/Submissions/Exercises/html-css-git-exercises/week-1/9-git-branch/readme.md

 git checkout red_links
 ```

-Now check your browser to make sure the links are red.
+Now check your bro
+wser to make sure the links are red.
 Try switching back and forth between your two branches a few times to see how it works.

 _Hint: Don't copy/paste the commands in this exercise.
 You will learn more by typing them out.
 It's ok if it takes you a little longer!_